 - Right to Constitutional Remedies – (Article 32)

-1. EQUALITY OR RIGHT TO EQUALITY
+1. RIGHT TO EQUALITY

 Article 14: Equality before the law – This means that the state shall make uniform laws for the right persons and apply them equally to them.
 This article states that State shall ensure the equal protection of the laws within the territory of India.